blowb/blowb-doc/setup-host/selinux.rst

     selinux-policy-targeted libselinux-utils setroubleshoot-server setools \
     setools-console mcstrans

-To check the status of SELinux on your system, you can run the command below:
+To check the status of SELinux on the system, we can run the command below:
 ::

    getenforce

-You may have the following 3 possible output:
+We may have the following 3 possible output.

 - **Disabled**.
-Your SELinux module is disabled.
-You can edit ``/etc/selinux/config`` to change to permissive mode:
+The SELinux module is disabled.
+We can edit ``/etc/selinux/config`` to change to permissive mode:
   ::

      sudo vi /etc/selinux/config

   Modify the ``SELINUX`` entry from ``disabled`` to ``permissive`` and reboot.
-Now your ``getseforce`` output should be ``permissive``.
+Now the ``getseforce`` output should be ``permissive``.
 If the output is not permissive, go back and check whether anything went wrong.
-Then you can follow the instructions of the ``permissive`` part.
+Then we can follow the instructions of the ``permissive`` part.

 - **Permissive**.
-Your SELinux module is in permissive mode.
-Before you put SELinux into enforcing mode, you **must** check there is no SELinux errors that may prevent you from booting up.
+The SELinux module is in permissive mode.
+Before changing SELinux into enforcing mode, we should ensure there is no SELinux errors that may prevent the system from booting up.
 Run the following command to check any possible SELinux errors:
   ::

      sudo journalctl -b 0 | grep -i selinux

-  Briefly browse the output and make sure there is no strange errors.
+  Briefly browse the output and make sure there is no relevant error.
 Then run the following command and modify the ``SELINUX`` entry from ``permissive`` to ``enforcing``:
   ::

      sudo vi /etc/selinux/config

   Reboot the system.
-Now you should have ``getenforce`` command outputs "enforcing".
+Now the ``getenforce`` command should output ``enforcing``.

 - **Enforcing**.
 You have already enabled SELinux.
 No additional work need to be done.